pkardas/notes/books/ddia.md

 - tight coupling of modules
 - tangled dependencies
 - inconsistent naming and terminology
-- special-casing to wark around issues
+- special-casing to work around issues

-Complex software makes it easy to introduce bugs, system makes it harder to understand hidden assumptions, unintended consequences and many many more. **Simplicity should be a key goal for the systems we build**.
+Complex software makes it easy to introduce bugs, system makes it harder to understand hidden assumptions, unintended consequences and many more. **Simplicity should be a key goal for the systems we build**.
 One fo the best tools for removing complexity is *abstraction*.
 Great abstraction can hide implementation details behind a clean interface.

 *Evolvability*